I Am A Minimalist, I Downsized, Edited, Decluttered, and Now What?

 Now I enjoy that feeling 24 hours a day.
 I feel that way because I don’t have enough stuff to get in the way of anything or clutter my environment.

-Now I am just enjoying where I am in life with this philosophy and will not be doing more or less minimalism at this time.
-I will be taking the time to smell the roses and explore the possibilities with my newfound free time.
+Now I am just enjoying where I am in life with this philosophy, and I will not be doing more or less of minimalism at this time.
+I will take the time to smell the roses and explore the possibilities in my newfound free time.

 One day I may decide to edit down to 50 items or a 400-square-foot living space but not at this time.